Mountain View, California Therapists

 Improving Mental Health Through Funding

-Another $15 million was recently tabbed for a new clinic that will serve the greater Santa Clara County area, improving availability of services for teens and young adults in need.
-So although much of the statistical information that’s available does paint an alarming picture, it’s important to remember that resources are within reach, with more on the way.
+Another $15 million was recently tabbed for a new clinic that will serve the greater Santa Clara County area, improving the availability of services for teens and young adults in need.
+So although much of the available statistical information does paint an alarming picture, it’s important to remember that resources are within reach, with more on the way.